Find Affordable College Courses

 Hartford, CT

 Trinity College ranked #8 on this year’s Best Value Area Studies Schools in the New England Region list.
-Trinity Bantams is a small private not-for-profit school located in the medium-sized city of Hartford.
+Trinity Bantams is a small private not-for-profit school located in the city of Hartford.

 Read full report on Area Studies at Trinity College